selym3/qtclang/README.md

 ## Todo

-* create file explorer component (for every source file)
 * try to create better compatibility with C/C++
+* add better compiler presets
+* add better usability for source files with the same name